Louis F. Rossiter

 Summary of Experience

-Dr. Rossiter is the author of 14 edited books, one sole-author book published in 2001 on Medicare reform, and more than 50 journal publications on health economics and policy.
-He recently finished serving on the board of regents of the National Library of Medicine, National Institutes of Health; as well as the board of directors of AcademyHealth; and was the 2010-2011 chair of the board of directors of the Coalition for Health Services Research, the lobbying arm of AcademyHealth, as the Affordable Care Act passed through Congress.
-He has served on numerous boards and advisory groups, including the National Advisory Council of the US Agency for Healthcare Research and Quality.
+Prior to joining the William & Mary faculty, Professor Rossiter was a professor of health administration at Virginia Commonwealth University.
+He served on the board of regents of the National Library of Medicine, National Institutes of Health; on the board of directors of AcademyHealth; and as chair of the board of directors of the Coalition for Health Services Research, the lobbying arm of AcademyHealth, during the passage of the Affordable Care Act.
+He has also served on numerous advisory groups, including the National Advisory Council for Healthcare Research and Quality, and is currently a trustee and chair of the Williamsburg Health Foundation.
+Professor Rossiter is the author or editor of 15 books, and the author of over 50 journal articles on health economics and the role of competition in the financing and delivery of health services.